ParallelMaths/parallel/pages/7-02-the-melancoil.md

 * Tackle each Parallelogram in one go.
 Don’t get distracted.
 * When you finish, remember to hit the SUBMIT button.
 * Finish by midnight on Sunday if your whole class is doing parallelograms.
-*	Finish by midnight on Saturday to earn a 25% reward bonus.

 __IMPORTANT__ – it does not really matter what score you get, because the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.